xprgv/cuda-custom-alloc-example/README.md

-# Cuda custom allocator example
+# Example of custom CUDA allocator for pytorch

 ## Run